Themed Pilots

 • Interested prospective applicants who do not have doctoral-level degrees (e.g., non-clinical staff with master’s degrees, undergraduate degrees, high school diplomas or the equivalent) are highly encouraged to apply by collaborating with a PI.

 • PI, co-PI(s), and/or study team staff salaries are not permitted.
+Exceptions include paying community consultants for the execution of the project.

-• Indirect costs (e.g., payment to community members or interdisciplinary staff involved in proposal development) are not permitted.
+• Indirect costs are not permitted.

 • PI, co-PI(s), and study team members are encouraged to attend or review recordings or content of supplementary enrichment opportunities (e.g., pilot award information session, webinars with experts, journal articles) that will take place or be made available during the application period.